teohxuen/website/content/report/final_report.md

 ---

 ## 6. Improving AUV Performance
 One way to improve the AUV's performance is by extending its run time.
-This allows for longer in-water test by reducing the interruption of changing batteries.
-This allows for continuos testing to simulate longer actual competition runs.
+This enables longer in-water testing by reducing interruptions due to battery swaps.
+This supports uninterrupted testing to better simulate longer competition runs.
 Two methods were implemented to achieve this: renewing the current batteries and introducing accurate state-of-charge (SoC) estimation.

 ### 6.1 Battery Renewal